-At the same time, these events also led some activists to believe that public demonstrations were not only ill-advised due to the risks involved, but also not effective in addressing what they saw as more critical economic and social issues facing Georgians across the board and negatively impacting LGBTIQ people, including high unemployment and inadequate access to health care and social services.87 reclaim the space where the 2013 attack had occurred.89 Two other small demonstrations took place: one outside the Ministry of Justice, and another at the Tbilisi office of the United Nations
+At the same time, these events also led some activists to believe that public demonstrations were not only illadvised due to the risks involved, but also not effective in addressing what they saw as more critical economic and social issues facing Georgians across the board and negatively impacting LGBTIQ people, including high unemployment and inadequate access to health care and social services.87 on 17 May to reclaim the space where the 2013 attack had occurred.89 Two other small demonstrations took place: one outside the Ministry of Justice, and another at the Tbilisi office of the United Nations in Mrgvali Bagi.90 In 2016, the notorious anti-LGBTQ group the World Congress of Families convened their annual meeting in a Tbilisi hotel, and a few activists staged protests in front of the hotel door.

 Over the next three years, a few public pro-LGBTQ rights demonstrations took place in Georgia.
-For IDAHOBIT 2014, activists organized several gatherings around Tbilisi, as well as a display of shoes which represented those who were unable to march safely or live openly.88 In 2015, 15 activists held a symbolic event on Vachnadze Street on 17 May to
+For IDAHOBIT 2014, activists organized several gatherings around Tbilisi, as well as a display of shoes which represented those who were unable to march safely or live openly.88 In 2015, 15 activists held a symbolic event on Vachnadze Street